newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/conditional-permit-cannabis.md

 callToActionText: Apply for My Conditional Cannabis License
 webflowId: 6414793bde13b38246c4dfb3
 licenseCertificationClassification: LICENSE
+summaryDescriptionMd: >
-summaryDescriptionMd: "To start your cannabis application prior to opening a site, you may apply for a conditional license that gives you 120 days to find a location, get municipal approval, and apply for a conversion license (which will give your business approval to operate)."
+  To start your cannabis application prior to opening a site, you may apply for a conditional license that gives you 120 days to find a location, get municipal approval, and apply for a conversion license (which will give your business approval to operate).
 ---

 ---